mborawi/woodstock/README.md

-# Woodstock: a flask powered snopping facility
+# Woodstock: a flask powered snooping facility

 Assumes:
 1. You have postgres installed